rmosolgo/graphql-ruby/guides/operation_store/overview.md

 `OperationStore` uses tables in your database to store normalized, deduplicated GraphQL strings.
 The database is immutable: new operations may be added, but operations are never modified or removed.

-When clients [sync their operations]({{ site.baseurl }}/operation_store/client_workflow), requests are [authenticated]({{ site.baseurl }}/operation_store/authentication), then the incoming GraphQL is validated, normalized, and added to the database if needed.
+When clients {% internal_link "sync their operations","/operation_store/client_workflow" %}, requests are {% internal_link "authenticated","/operation_store/authentication" %}, then the incoming GraphQL is validated, normalized, and added to the database if needed.
 Also, the incoming client name is associated with all operations in the payload.

 Then, at runtime, clients send an _operation ID_ to run a persisted query.
 It looks like this in `params`: